roverdotcom/pet-focus/README.md

 PetFocus is usable in projects deployed on iOS 10 and up, but will only perform pet-focused cropping on iOS 13.
 When running on versions older than iOS 13, PetFocus will fall back to the default cropping behavior.

+Read more about the creation of PetFocus on the [Rover Engineering blog](https://www.rover.com/blog/engineering/post/detecting-pets-with-the-ios-vision-framework/).

 ## Installing

 ### Swift Package Manager